Pregnant woman dead days after being shot, baby in critical condition, DeKalb police say - NewsBreak

 The Brannon Hill apartments have a troubled history.

-DeKalb County has focused on Brannon Hill in recent years and has torn down buildings to fight crime.
+DeKalb County has focused on Brannon Hill in recent years and has torn down buildings to flight blight and crime.

 But just last May, there was another shooting in the same complex with six victims, three of whom died.